 If you qualify for Household Benefits, you may be eligible for a free Television Licence.
 Further information on this is available from the Department of Social Protection.

-Facility to buy a television licence for the first time, renew an existing licence or change of address and contact details.
+The TV licence site allows you to buy a television licence for the first time, renew an existing licence or change address and contact details.
 Information is also provided on the collection of TV licence fees and the different payment options, as well as downloadable direct debit mandates.